-- Aon Cyber Enterprise SolutionTM a policy which broadens the scope of cyber coverage to include: property damage arising from a network security breach, business interruption and extra expense coverage as a result of a systems failure, contingent network business interruption for IT vendors and the supply chain, and cyber terrorism coverage. - Aon's GDPR Protect Solution a modular risk management solution that helps organisations manage financial, regulatory and legal risks associated with processing personal data under the EU General Data Protection Regulation (GDPR).
+- Aon Cyber Enterprise SolutionTM a policy which broadens the scope of cyber coverage to include: property damage arising out of a network security breach, business interruption and extra expense coverage arising out of a systems failure, contingent network business interruption for IT vendors and the supply chain, cyber terrorism coverage, etc. - Aon's GDPR Protect Solution a modular risk management solution that helps organisations manage financial, regulatory and legal risks associated with processing personal data under the EU General Data Protection Regulation (GDPR).